kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The publisher creates Group Streams in response to a SUBSCRIBE.

 A Group stream MUST start with a GROUP message and MAY be followed by any number of FRAME messages.
-An application MAY signal gaps with zero length GRoup or Frames.
+An application MAY signal gaps with zero length Group or Frames.

 Both the publisher and subscriber MAY reset the stream at any time.
 The lowest priority streams should be reset first during congestion.